CR7WO/text-classification-with-CNN-LSTM/README.md

 It's absolutely not the best hyper-parameters.
 Due to my limited time, I didn't try to search for higher accuracy.

-Here are my results in test set:
+Here are my results in the test set:

 |accuracy | precision| recall|f_measure|
 |-------|-----------|--------|---------|